-Certain exercises of options and warrants, and restricted stock issued for services that became unrestricted resulted in reductions to taxes currently payable and a corresponding increase to additional-paid-in-capital totaling zero, zero, and \$3,512,205 for the years ended December 31, 2000, 1999, and 1998, respectively.
+Certain exercises of options and warrants, and restricted stock issued for services that became unrestricted resulted in reductions to taxes currently payable and a corresponding increase to additional-paid-in-capital for years prior to 1999.
 The tax benefit effect of option and warrant exercises during 2000 and 1999 were \$230,998 and \$697,208, respectively.
-However, these benefits were deferred because of a net operating loss carry-forward for tax purposes ("NOLs") that occurred during the fourth quarter of 1999 from a cumulative effect of deducting a total value of \$42,800,364 attributed to these options, warrants and unrestricted stock deductions from taxable income during the tax years 1997 and 1998.
-The net operating loss carry-forwards arising from the option, warrant and stock activities approximate \$8.8 million for federal purposes, of which \$3.5 million will expire in 2019, \$5.3 million in 2020 and \$13.0 million for state purposes, of which \$9.7 million will expire in 2009, \$3.3 million in 2010.
+However, these benefits were deferred because of a net operating loss carry-forward for tax purposes ("NOLS") that occurred during the fourth quarter of 1999, resulting from a cumulative effect of deducting a total value of \$42,800,364 attributed to these options, warrants and unrestricted stock deductions from taxable income during the tax years 1997 and 1998.
+The net operating loss carry-forwards arising from the option, warrant and stock activities approximate \$8.7 million for federal purposes, of which \$3.5 million will expire in 2019, \$5.2 million in 2020 and \$13.9 million for state purposes, of which \$9.7 million will expire in 2009, \$3.3 million in 2010 and \$900,000 in 2011.
 Until sufficient taxable income to offset the temporary timing differences attributable to operations and the tax deductions attributable to option, warrant and stock activities are assured, a valuation allowance equaling the total deferred tax asset is being provided.

-NOTE 7 - EARNINGS PER SHARE
+NOTE 6 - EARNINGS PER SHARE